jcotebcs/Radar-/README.md

 - Record audio and send to the server; the server responds with a mock BLUF summary.
 - Create timers with positive durations; start and stop them safely.
 - Create tally counters and adjust them with increment, decrement, reset, or delete.
+- Attempting to decrement a tally below zero now returns a 409 error instead of silently clamping.
 - Delete timers or tally counters and reload existing ones on page load.
 - Recording and API endpoints enforce size limits and return `404` for unknown IDs.
 - Optional request logging via `LOG_REQUESTS=1` prints method, path, and status.